 If you decide to hang your gown long term, you should take some precautions to avoid stretching of the fabric in the shoulders and bodice.
 Make sure you use a sturdy and strong padded hanger; a hanger padded with cotton batting.
 Do not use a hanger with foam padding since it will degrade.
 In addition, a hanger covered in a natural material such as muslin or linen is best.
 You can sew cotton bias-tape straps into the waistline to reach to the hanger.
 This takes some of the weight off the gown’s bodice.
 Stuff the sleeves and bodice with unbuffered, acid free tissue.

-ANSI (the American National Standards Institute) and NISO (National Information Standards Organization) are standard setting organizations.
+ANSI (the American National Standards Institute), NISO (National Information Standards Organization), ISO (the International Organization for Standardization), and ASTM the American Society for Testing and Materials are standard setting organizations.
 They work closely together.

+We use these standards interchangeably to test our garment boxes.
 NISO, published the Z39.48 standard for “Permanence of Paper for Publications and Documents in Libraries and Archives.”
-It covers both coated and uncoated papers.
+And the ISO 9706:1994 Information and documentation — Paper for documents — Requirements for permanence are two that are very common.

-It requires several tests to be met – including tests for pH levels, alkaline reserves, tear resistance, lignin, and Kappa number.
-The paperboard that Foster-Stephens uses in all its paperboard and corrugated products meet or exceed the standards set by ANSI/NISO Z39.48-1992.
+Both require several tests to be met – including tests for pH levels, alkaline reserves, tear resistance, lignin, and Kappa number.
+The paperboard that Foster-Stephens uses in all its paperboard and corrugated products meet or exceed the standards set by both ANSI/NISO Z39.48-1992 and ISO 9706:1994.

 Lignin is the fiber in a tree that allows it to stand up.
 It is the second largest component of the wood part of a tree, with cellulose being the principal component.
 Lignin will decompose over time, releasing acidic and corrosive elements, making the paper yellow, brittle, and weak.
-This will eventually harm the textile.
-Our archival, acid free boxes are lignin free.
-Any paper under 1% lignin is archival; our boxes are 0.09% lignin.
+The Kappa number measures lignin.
+A Kappa number of less than 5 (1% lignin) is the standard.
+Our paper tests to less than 5.

 Heirlooming and preservation are dry cleaning industry terms for the cleaning and packaging of wedding gowns and other precious textiles for long term storage.
-Cleaning properly, removing dirt and stains and placing the gown in an archival, acid free box with acid free tissue and/or with natural muslin is the proper way to “heirloom” or “preserve” your wedding gown.
-Gowns may also be preserved in archival Tyvek or muslin garment bags, but for long-term storage, lying flat is the better choice.
+Cleaning properly, removing dirt and stains and placing the gown in an acid free box with acid free tissue and/or with natural muslin is the proper way to “heirloom” or “preserve” your wedding gown.
+Gowns may also be preserved in archival Tyvek® or muslin garment bags, but for long-term storage, lying flat is the best choice.

 Hazards to textiles are: